About TOKYO JAZZ JOINTS

 Year by year, the old jazz joints around town close their doors as the men and women who own them age and their children move on to other more ‘legitimate’ or lucrative occupations.
 Tokyo Jazz Joints is our attempt to let you into this slowly vanishing part of Japanese culture.
 These are small, sometimes tiny, intimate locations where you can lose yourself in the world’s greatest music.

-None of these establishments were contacted before we visited.
-Philip’s photographs are a window into this jazz community, showing the shops and their owners as they are.
-We have been to over 90 such joints to date, spread throughout the vast Tokyo Metropolitan Area.
-At least another 50 remain to be documented as we continue with this project.
+None of these establishments were contacted about the project before we visited.
+Philip’s photographs are a window into this jazz community, showing the shops and their owners just as anyone would find them.

 Much the same can be said for Tokyo Jazz Joints.